2018-09-22 20:00 2018-09-22 22:00 60 Canada/Eastern 🎟 NAC: Beethoven’s Ninth

 Bass-baritone Dashon Burton

-• Chorus master Laurence Ewashko
+• Chorus Master Laurence Ewashko

 • ottawachoralsociety-fb-headshot

-Featuring Ottawa Choral Society
+Ottawa Choral Society

 • cantata-singers-ottawa-m2tcsh7j-400x400-headshot-fb

-Featuring Cantata Singers of Ottawa
+Choir Cantata Singers of Ottawa

-Featuring Ottawa Festival Chorus
+• chorus Ottawa Festival Chorus

 • ewashko-singers

-Featuring Ewashko Singers
+Ewashko Singers

 • hunt-mccoy-tobi-fred-cattroll-535